Demystifying 1099s: Who, What, When, and Where ...

 When to issue?

-Form 1099-MISC must be issued to both the recipient and the IRS.
+Form 1099-MISC and Form 1099-NEC must both be issued to the recipient and the IRS.
 The table below shows the due dates for each.

 Due Dates for the Current Tax Year

 The above dates stay the same in most tax years.
-The exceptions are if the deadline falls on a Saturday, Sunday, or legal holiday, then the return (1099) is due the next business day.
+The exceptions are if the deadline falls on a Saturday, Sunday, or legal holiday, then the return (Form 1099) is due the next business day.

 Summary Form 1096

-The fun doesn’t end after you’ve completed the 1099-MISC forms!
-The IRS also requires you to submit a summary return Form-1096, which is a top-level summation of all information returns you are filing.
+The fun doesn’t end!
+If you are filing by paper, the IRS also requires you to submit a summary return Form-1096, which is a top-level summation of all information returns you are filing.
 Complete and submit this along with the 1099s you are sending to the IRS.

 What happens if I don’t issue a 1099?